Ekin-Sen/profile_card/README.md

 # profile_card

-A profile card designed using Bootstrap.
+* A profile card designed using Bootstrap.
+* The card designed responsive.